 Call our dental office today and book your appointment with our dentist, Dr Avi Israeli!

 What is Sedation Dentistry?

 Sedation dentistry offers our patients to have their dental work done comfortably while relaxing.
 There are a few levels of sedation dentistry that we offer.
 For most patients, conscious sedation via nitrous oxide – also known as “laughing gas” – is enough to help take the “edge” off getting extensive dental care.
 If you need complex procedures done, this is a great option to help relax your body during a dental procedure.

 One of the major benefits is the rapid onset and short duration of the effect.
 In other words, you could drive yourself to the office and leave shortly after your appointment without needing someone else to come in with you.
 This is one of the milder alternatives with the quickest recovery time.
-When we are completed with the procedures, we give you oxygen without the nitrous to breath, and that flushes the nitrous oxide out of your system.
+When we are completed with the procedures, the dentist will give you oxygen without the nitrous to breathe, and that flushes the nitrous oxide out of your system.
 It basically neutralizes the effects of the N2O2.
 Within a few minutes after being off the nitrous, you should be alert enough to drive home safely.

-- The length of the procedure tends to go quicker both in relation to the patient perception, but also in terms of cooperation and ability to get treatment done quicker.
+- The length of the procedure tends to go quicker both in relation to the patient perception, but also in terms of cooperation and ability to get the treatment done quicker.

 - Because it helps to relax your body, there is less body ache from sitting in one position for a longer period of time.

 - Being sedated means we often need to use less anesthetic to perform your dental work.
 This can help minimize post-surgical soreness or numbness as well.